The following is a collaborative post – written by Mike Jones.

 Don’t believe us?
 Just look at what re-wiring your house can cost you.
 If you buy a 40-year old home, your wiring could fail in 30 years or less.
 It all depends on whether the builder installed it correctly – if not, it could experience a short sooner than expected.
 If you need to re-wire your entire house, it could be a $3,500 bill for a smaller home.
 If you bought a bigger home, that figure could be as high as $20,000.

-However, it’s the smaller bills that will deal your bank account a death by a thousand cuts. $1,000 here, $500 there – from appliance replacements to air-con repairs, they will collectively drain you dry.
+However, it’s the smaller bills that will deal with your bank account a death by a thousand cuts. $1,000 here, $500 there.
+From appliance replacements to air-con repairs, they will collectively drain you dry.

 What should you do then?
 Saving up a maintenance fund is one suggestion.
 However, when the average family struggles to pay the mortgage and the bills, this may not be feasible.
 More than 40% of Americans can’t afford a $400 emergency.
 78% of us live paycheck-to-paycheck.